Tiger Cub Developments Sherwood Ranger: Design and development

 The TCD Sherwood Ranger was designed by Russ Light as a successor to the Micro Biplane Aviation Tiger Cub, a foldable biplane built in Worksop.
 Almost 100 Tiger Cubs, which Light partly designed, appeared on the UK civil aircraft register.
-The Sherwood Ranger is named after a Retford, Notts inn, perhaps the only aircraft to be named after a public house.
+The Sherwood Ranger is named after an inn in Retford, Nottinghamshire, perhaps the only aircraft to be named after a public house.

 The Sherwood Ranger is a single bay biplane, its wings having 3.83° of sweepback, 3° of dihedral on the lower wing alone but no stagger.
 They have constant chord and are of mixed construction, with single aluminium spars and drag struts, plywood covered D-box leading edges, ply and spruce ribs and fabric covering.
 There are externally interconnected Frise ailerons on both upper and lower wings.
 The latter are mounted on the lower fuselage longerons and single, faired, deep chord, I-shaped interplane struts position the upper wing well above the fuselage, assisted by central cabane struts.
 These latter struts, together with the wing centre section, are part of the tubular aluminium fuselage structure.
 Additional bracing is provided by two flying wires and two landing wires on each side.
 The wings fold for transport.